GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

-# Lab: Build a Continuous Delivery Pipeline with Jenkins and Kubernetes
+# Lab: Build a Continuous Deployment Pipeline with Jenkins and Kubernetes

 ## Introduction
 This guide will take you through the steps necessary to continuously deliver your software to end users by leveraging [Google Container Engine](https://cloud.google.com/container-engine/) and [Jenkins](https://jenkins.io) to orchestrate the software delivery pipeline.